chiefbiiko/bwt/README.md

 `peerPublicKey` must be the peer public key object of the peer that the to-be-generated tokens are meant for.

-`createStringify` zeros the secret key buffer after computing the shared secret with the indicated peer.
-Just be aware that `createStringify` clears `ownSecretKey`.

 #### `createParse(ownSecretKey: Uint8Array, ...peerPublicKeys: PeerPublicKey[]): Parse`

 Creates a parse function.

-`ownSecretKey` is the secret key of the keypair of the peer that is going to parse and verify tokens. `peerPublicKeys` must be a non-empty list of peer public key objects to be used for verification of incoming tokens.
+`ownSecretKey` is the secret key of the keypair of the peer that is going to parse and verify tokens.

+`peerPublicKeys` must be a non-empty list of peer public key objects to be used for verification of incoming tokens.
-`createParse` zeros the secret key buffer after deriving the shared key for the indicated peers.
-Just be aware that `createParse` clears `ownSecretKey`.

 #### `stringify(header: Header, body: Body): null | string`